-We both try different salads and pasta dishes and everything we taste is outstanding.
+We try different salads and pasta dishes and everything we taste is outstanding.

-We were lucky to get in without a reservation and are pleasantly surprised by the reasonable prices (unlike in Positano).
+We are lucky to get in without a reservation and are pleasantly surprised by the reasonable prices (unlike in Positano).
 If you’re not staying in Montepertuso, La Terra is still well worth a trip.
 They also offer a free shuttle service from your hotel.

 We linger over a romantic dinner and then make the short walk back to Le Ghiande.
-A limoncello nightcap on our incredible terrace is a fitting end to a marvelous day.
+A limoncello nightcap on our incredible terrace is a fitting end to a marvelous Italian day.

 Positano to Sorrento

 An hour later, we arrive at the lovely Hilton Sorrento Palace.
-We have one final day to enjoy Sorrento before moving on to central Italy and the Republic of San Marino tomorrow.
+We have one more day to enjoy Sorrento before moving on to central Italy and the Republic of San Marino tomorrow.